Holiday bliss turns holiday hangover for Aussie travellers

-The findings come as the number of people travelling overseas continues to rise every year (11 million in year ending March 2019), particularly during July, August and December**, which Suncorp EGM Stores and Speciality Banking, Jason Stephens said should be a timely reminder for people planning a holiday to think about their finances.
+The findings come as the number of people travelling overseas continues to rise every year (11 million in year ending March 2019), particularly during July, August and December**.

-The research also revealed that one in four holiday-makers don’t purchase insurance when travelling overseas and half don’t spend money on insurance when travelling in Australia, “Aussies are happy to spend hundreds on flights, food and accommodation, but many aren’t taking steps to protect themselves and their valuables while they’re away,” Mr Stephens said.
+The research also revealed that one in four holiday-makers don’t purchase insurance when travelling overseas and half don’t spend money on insurance when travelling in Australia.

 Of those who do buy travel insurance the most common types of claims are for injury/illness, lost or damaged property and cancellations.